quki3/english/uplock-challenges/2/dictionary.md

   	- he shoulded abuse at me
 ##### definition verb : to do cruel or violent things to someone
 - present
-  	- several cases of child abuse
+  	- several cases of child abuse.
+  	- I/you/we/they abuse drugs today.
+  	- he/she/it abuses water in the party.
+- preterite
+  	- I/you/we/they abused drugs today.
+  	- She was sexually abused at a child.
 ##### definition verb : use to somethings in a wrong or harmful way

 ### [ACADEMIC ] `/ˌækəˈdemɪk◂/` adjective